SMILE. YOU’VE LANDED IN BOLIVIA.

 When packing for Bolivia, layers are the rule.
 Even if some of those Uyuni and Yungas photos look warm, temperatures change quickly with cloud cover and sunset.
 Here are some essentials to help you get started:

-- Lock the original in the hotel safe and keep a copy (say, a photo of the passport’s photo page) with you at all times.
+- Passport: Lock the original in the hotel safe and keep a copy (say, a photo of the passport’s photo page) with you at all times.

 - US cash in small denominations (clean, un-torn bills).
 These are widely accepted as tips.
 Local currency can be obtained at hotels and through ATMs.